Robust Econometrics for Growth-at-Risk: Asymptotic Theory

 Assumption P imposes a second-order conditional Pareto tail, with the term $y^{-\rho(x_0)}$ characterizing the deviation from the exact Pareto -- see also \citet{wang2009tail}.
 Assumption N requires that the nonparametric estimator $\hat{F}_{Y_{t+h}|X_t}\left( \cdot |x_{0}\right)$ uniformly converges to a Gaussian process with the variance-covariance proportional to $1-F_{Y_{t+h}|X_t}(\cdot|x_0)$ in the right tail.
 Specifically, this can be established for kernel estimation with $r_T = b^{\text{dim}(X)/2}_T$, where $b_T$ is the bandwidth.
 The constant $c(x_0)$ then becomes $\int K(u)^2 du /g(x_0)$ where $g(\cdot)$ denotes the density of $X$ and $K(\cdot)$ the kernel function \citep[e.g.,][]{cai2002regression,li2008nonparametric}.\footnote{These papers establish the pointwise convergence of the kernel conditional CDF estimator.
 Extension to the uniform convergence follows from the standard empirical process argument \citep[e.g.,][]{arcones1994central}.
 Such a result is available upon request. } Assumption T describes the convergence of the tail index regression estimator.
 This condition is established by \citet{nicolau2023tail} and \citet{wang2009tail} for the case without subtracting $\bar{Y}$.
 Suppose $\bar{Y}$ converges to the median of $Y$ at the rate root-$T$, subtracting $\bar{Y}$ from the extreme values of $Y$ makes no asymptotic effect.

 Assumption R imposes restrictions about the tuning parameters.
 Specifically, Assumptions R.(i) and R.(ii) hold if $r_T$ converges to zero neither too fast or too slow, reflecting the bias-variance trade-off in kernel estimation.
 Assumption R.(iii) imposes some restriction about the Pareto tail approximation.
 Recall that a larger $\rho(x_0)$ implies a better Pareto tail approximation.
 Then, this condition essentially requires a sufficiently well approximation by imposing $\rho(x_0)>1/2$.
 For instance, the Student-t distribution satisfies this condition since $\rho(x_0)=2$.
+As a consequence, the convergence rate of the Pareto-tail estimation is faster than that of the kernel estimation.
+It follows that the asymptotic variance of our proposed estimator becomes dominated by that of the nonparametric estimation.

 The following theorem establishes the limiting distributions of our proposed estimators.